Voldemorten/kyu_pattern_recognition/assignment_1/Pattern Recognition - Assignment 1.md

 # Pattern Recognition - Assignment 1

+Morten D. Laursen

+Student id: a0197363

-This is the first assignment in the course Pattern Recognition, Adv.
+**This is the first assignment in the course Pattern Recognition, Adv.**

 ### Purpose

 In the following assignment I will use regression analysis to try to predict the quality of a bottle of white wine.
 The code in the following assignment is written in octave.

 ### Data

+The dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Wine+Quality

 The dataset consists of 4898 rows, each corresponding to a different wine.
 Each row is composed of 12 attributes (columns) which all contain a numerical value.
 The attributes are as follows: fixed acidity; volatile acidity; citric acid; residual sugar; chlorides; free sulfur dioxide; total sulfur dioxide; density; pH; sulphates; alcohol; quality.
 The first eleven are independant variables and the last, quality, is the denpendant variable, which I will try to predict using linear regression.